wefront/node-codis/README.md

 #### redisClientOpts `object` `optional`

-We use redis to connect to the codis proxy service, so you can pass in these parameters when redis creates the client.
+We use redis to connect to the codis-proxy service, so you can pass in these parameters when redis creates the client.

 Reference here [https://github.com/NodeRedis/node_redis#rediscreateclient](https://github.com/NodeRedis/node_redis#rediscreateclient)